indexss/indexss/README.md

 - 📖 Sophomore in University of Birmingham.
 - ❤️ I love writing Python, Java and play some deep learning code.
-- 🌐 Visit my Blog hear (Sorry it's not available now!
+- 🌐 Visit my Blog here (Sorry it's not available now!
 I will fix it soon)

 ## 📈Statistics